WHAT WE BELIEVE

 ARTICLE 1 – THE SCRIPTURE

 We affirm that the Bible, containing the Old and New Testaments, is alone the only infallible, inspired Word of God, and that its authority is ultimate, final and eternal.
 It cannot be added to, subtracted from or superseded in any regard.
 The Bible is the source of all doctrine, instruction, correction and reproof.
-It contains all that is needed for guidance in Godliness and practical orthodox Christian conduct, and as such is regarded to be absolute truth.
+It contains all that is needed for guidance in Godliness and as such is regarded to be absolute truth.

 ARTICLE 2 – THE TRINITY

-It is the testimony of both the Old and New Testaments and of the Orthodox Christian Church that God is both One and Triune.
+It is the testimony of both the Old and New Testaments that God is both One and Triune.
 The biblical revelation testifies that there is only one God and that He is eternally existent in three persons—Father, Son and Holy Spirit.

 God the Father – God the Father is the creator and sustainer of all things, and He created the universe in love.
 He created man in His own image for fellowship and called man back to Himself through Christ after the rebellion and fall of man.